 Subcategories also make sense when you have a particularly substantial expense that would otherwise be lumped into a broad category.
 Common examples include rent (instead of lumping this into operating expenses) and shipping (instead of lumping this into the cost of goods sold).

 How Do You Prepare a Profit and Loss Statement?

 Preparing a profit and loss statement is much easier than analyzing it.
-Popular software tools like QuickBooks and Xero can automatically generate financial statements, including balance sheets and cash flow statements.
+Like QuickBooks and Xero, popular software tools can automatically generate financial statements, including balance sheets and cash flow statements.
 Afterward, all you have to do is run those numbers by your accountant to make sure they are accurate.

 Plenty of business owners, however, still prefer to prepare a profit and loss statement manually.
 This isn’t much of a surprise since you don’t need much information to do so.
 So, if you’re not comfortable with accounting software just yet, here’s how to prepare an annual profit and loss statement on your own:

 - Gather your business’s total revenue from each fiscal quarter.

 - Do the same for your business’s expenses.
 Then, separate each expense into the cost of goods sold or operating expenses.

 - Calculate your quarterly or yearly EBIT by subtracting your total expenses from your gross profit.

 - Calculate your EBT by subtracting all interest and taxes (over the course of a quarter or a year) from your EBIT.
 Producing an accurate interest timeline can be difficult.
 For that reason, it might be safer to have your accountant or finance professional calculate this number for you or make sure it is correct.